Faith Formation at Saint Anthony Catholic School

 As a Catholic school, faith formation is infused in everything we do.
 We believe in the importance of setting the foundation for our students to not only know their religion, but to live and breathe their faith in all areas of their lives.
 Saint Anthony Catholic School is proud to graduate class after class of students who are Christlike and service-oriented members of their communities.

 In addition to daily study, we weave our faith into the very fabric of our curriculum, ensuring that Christ is at the center of life at Saint Anthony Catholic School.
-Religious studies are infused into all areas of academic study, connecting the dots between faith and the everyday lives of our grade school students.
+Religious studies are incorporated into all areas of academic study, connecting the dots between faith and the everyday lives of our grade school students.

 Saint Anthony Catholic School has a number of ongoing faith formation initiatives that bring our school community together in a celebration of our beliefs.
 We encourage both our students and their families to take part in these unique faith formation opportunities.